Paper shredders let you destroy documents securely

 Wastebasket paper shredders, which are the size of a small trashcan, are usually adequate for personal use -- that is, light-volume needs like shredding tax forms or monthly bills with private information.
 The downside to these is that they typically have smaller bin capacities than other shredder types, and you have to lift the motor and cutters off the bin to empty it.

-Console-style paper shredders, on the other hand, offer pull-out bins; these eliminate the need to lift the shredder off the bin to empty it.
-Console shredders tend to be more expensive than wastebasket-style shredders, however.
+Console-style paper shredders, on the other hand, have bins that you can simply pull out to empty.
+Console shredders tend to be more expensive than wastebasket-style shredders, but they're much more convenient for heavy users.

 Paper shredder safety

-Look for a paper shredder with ample safety features, particularly if you need a shredder that can handle larger media like credit cards or data discs.
+Because paper shredders are powerful enough to chew through flesh as well as paper, safety features are key.
 Slots should be slim to minimize the chance that a finger will be inserted; separate thicker slots for credit cards and data discs should have safety covers.
-If you have children or pets, it's wise to consider a shredder with lock-out capabilities or one that will shut off if a finger gets too close to the insertion slot.
+If you have children or pets, it's wise to consider a shredder with lock-out capabilities or one that will shut off automatically if a finger gets too close to the insertion slot.
+If you have an older paper shredder that doesn't include these safety features, the Consumer Product Safety Commission (CPSC) offers a list of safety guidelines for using it.